simonneutert/pizza-dough-calculator/README.md

 **It's the guys from Städler who deserve all the credits!**

-> Imitation is the sincerest form of flattery that mediocrity can pay to greatness.
-> \- Oscar Wilde.
+### Important for DEVELOPERS

-**DEVELOPERS** head over to the [README.DEVELOPMENT.md](https://github.com/simonneutert/pizza-dough-calculator/blob/main/README.DEVELOPMENT.md).
+head over to the [README.DEVELOPMENT.md](https://github.com/simonneutert/pizza-dough-calculator/blob/main/README.DEVELOPMENT.md).

 ## Let's make pizzas 🍕